 Round 1: How Easy is Each Platform to Use?

 Bluehost uses cPanel, which is a popular interface made specifically for controlling site hosting software.
-It’s primarily known for its understand-at-a-glance graphical interface, and it’s easy-to-use automated tools.
+It’s primarily known for its understand-at-a-glance graphical interface and easy-to-use automated tools.
 Even if you’re a first-time user, you should feel right at home when using Bluehost.

 Features found in Bluehost’s cPanel interface include: